Reece-Kelly/CP3402-Learning-Journals/week3.md

 Avoid building content in a local development environment.
 Instead, create content on the live site and migrate it down if needed.
 This simplifies the process and avoids complications.

 ## Career/Employability/Learning Insights
+I can see the use of the different WordPress workflows I learned about this week in the LinkedIn Learning course.
+Although the workflow for building custom sites for clients seems a bit advanced for me now, I can see its efficiency and potential use in professional settings.

-While working on this weeks practical I found it easier and more intuitive to work with WordPress rather than Joomla.
-I think this is largely due to the Gutenberg block editor, which I believe is really well designed and easy to use.
+While working on the practical, I found WordPress more intuitive and easier to use than Joomla, largely due to the Gutenberg block editor, which I think is well-designed and user-friendly.

-During the interview activity during this weeks practical I found some of my questions were getting answers which I believed were not completely honest as the question pointed them in the direction of a positive answer.
-One example of these questions was "How motivated are you to work on this project?".
-This question led to everyone answering to with answers similar to "I'm very motivated", obviously someone is not going to say they are unmotivated.
-So I adjusted the question to "Give me an example of where you lost motivation in a group project, and how you regained it" so I could gain more genuine answers.
+During the interview activity, I noticed that some of my questions were evoking overly positive and possibly disingenuous responses.
+One such question was, "How motivated are you to work on this project?"
+Since most people are unlikely to admit a lack of motivation, I rephrased it to, "Can you share an example of when you lost motivation in a project and how you regained it?"
+This adjustment helped me gather more genuine and insightful answers.

+I also realized that I value teammates who can provide specific examples of how they've demonstrated skills in teamwork scenarios.
+In the future, I'll apply this insight to job interviews by ensuring I provide examples of scenarios in which I have used my skills.